 In this art, moving various components of work is done through steam, or clockwise turning; by utilizing natural phenomena such as wind or wave power; or by relying on the spectator to provide the motion, by doing something such as cranking a handle.

 No electric power is used.
-Wood Kinetic arts can be an abstract sculpture or geometric shapes.
+Wood Kinetic arts can be abstract sculptures or geometric shapes.